sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 ### Grading Agent:

-- Input: The output from the Extraction Agent and the grading_rubric.
+- Input: The output from the Extraction Agent and the grading_criteria.

-- Task: This agent compares the extracted points to the rubric and calculates a score.
+- Task: This agent compares the extracted points to the grading_criteria and calculates a score.
 It also writes the internal remarks for the instructor.

 - Output: A structured object containing the scores and internal remarks.

 ### Feedback Agent:

-- Input: The output from the Grading Agent and the feedback_rubric.
+- Input: The output from the Grading Agent and the feedback_criteria.

 - Task: This agent's sole focus is on communication.
 It takes the grading results and translates them into positive, constructive, and personalized feedback for the student.